Stivo/Scoobi-Benchmarking/README.md

-Some examples for comparing scoobi vs hand written performance.
+Benchmarking Scoobi against hand written code
+---
 Currently running examples:
 examples.wikilog.WikipediaLog

 This project contains 3 folders:

-- manual: The hand written programs, which should resemble what our DSL will output
+ *    manual: The hand written programs, which should resemble what our DSL will output
-- scoobi: The same programs written with scoobi
+ *    scoobi: The same programs written with scoobi
-- benchmark: Some helper scripts to compile, run, collect and interpret the results
+ *    benchmark: Some helper scripts to compile, run, collect and interpret the results

-Installation:
+## Installation:

-1) Download the test data sets.
+1. Download the test data sets.
 They are listed in testdatas.txt.
 I use only one file, sometimes not even the full one.
 For cluster testing, multiple files should probably be used to have a bigger total datasize.
-2) I used milliseconds for more exact times. compare.py currently expects those kind of timestamps.
+2. I used milliseconds for more exact times. compare.py currently expects those kind of timestamps.
 Either:
 	- Use the provided log4j.properties used by hadoop
 	- Only change the timestamp format in log4j.properties used by hadoop
 	- Change compare.py to recognize desired format for the timestamp
-3) I use a different version of scoobi, which does not override the default progress reporter.
+3. I use a different version of scoobi, which does not override the default progress reporter.
 Otherwise the Total written and read sizes are not reported.
 See my github repository.
-4) My sbt installation is called sbt11 and is a 0.11.2.
+4. My sbt installation is called sbt11 and is a 0.11.2.
 Maybe create an alias for that.

-Basic usage is this:
+### Basic usage:

 - Change the programs in scoobi and manual.
 Make sure they are in the same package and are named the same.
 - within benchmark folder:
 	- run compile.sh.
 This will create the jars for both programs and put them in progs, as manual.jar and scoobi.jar